 Other Best Bedtime Books For (Techie) Kids (Classic Edition)

 I’m sure your list would also include Aesop’s illustrated stories and fables, and Hans Christian Andersen’s many tales too, and yes, they are really good reads that will stimulate kids’ imaginations.
 They would also pick out a moral lesson or two, so include them on your nightly routine.
 Roald Dahl’s tend to border to magic so proceed with caution.
+Although we have Charlie and the Chocolate Factory at home, among a few others.

 We believe books are the best gifts for little kids, they teach them valuable lessons they can take with them as they grow older, and the book also allows their imagination to go beyond illustrations – which can somehow create a path for them to aspire to be artists, writers, poets, or just eternal booklovers.